alexeibex/alexeibex.github.io/constitutionallaw.md

 </details>

-- **Class Discussion**
+- <span style="color:red">**Class Discussion**</span>
   - Pretext issue
     - Regulation of interstate commerce to regulate child labor.
   - Counter to the Court's previous rulings on ability to regulate "commerce"
   - 5 v.
 4 Decision
   - Majority: It not only transcends the authority delegated to Congress over commerce but also exerts a power as to a purely local matter to which the federal authority does not extend.
   - Dissent:
     - Holmes
       - Interstate commerce is under the pervue of Congress.
       - Up to Congress to decide the reasons behind laws not the Courts
   - Later power was extended via Congress's ability to Tax child labor.

 ### The Comerce Power and the New Deal (Slamming Doors on the Commerce Clause)
 - The government sought to justify measures passed in the New Deal under the Commerce Clause as based on the "substantially affecting commerce" rationale and the "in commerce" rationale
 - Tests to the New Deal
   - *Railroad Retirement Board v.
-Alton Railroad Co.*
+Alton Railroad Co.* - <span style="color:red">Rejected Commerce Clause</span>
     - Court decided that Congress lacked the power to establish a compulsory retirement and pension plan for all carriers subject to the Interstate Commerce Act
     - Law was not in purpose or effect a regulation of interstate commerce within the meaning of the Constitution
   - *Schechter Poultry Corp. v.
-United States* (Sick Chicken Case)
+United States* (Sick Chicken Case) - <span style="color:red">Rejected Commerce Clause</span>
     - Holding that National Industrial Recovery Act regulating the Poultry industry was unconstitutional.
       - Rejected stream of commerce rationale of swift and the "affecting commerce" theory.
         - Act exceeded Commerce power.
         - Transactions ended when the shipments reached the Brooklyn slaughterhouse
         - Transactions did not directly 'affect' interstate commerce.
   - *Carter v.
-Carter* (Coal Industry Regulations)
+Carter* (Coal Industry Regulations) - <span style="color:red">Rejected Commerce Clause</span>
     - Invalidation of law that aimed to regulate the maximum hours and minumum wages in coal mines.
       - Production, Prices, Wages, Management
     - Production is a purely local activity.
-    - Coal Production in the case is an indirect activity
+    - Coal Production in the case is an **indirect** activity

 ### Relaxation of Judicial Constraints on Congressional Power
 - FDR Court Packing Plan